 Adam’s style has been described as “punchy, concise, witty and elegant” by Patrice Meignan, publisher of Intersection and TheArsenale.
 “He’s one of the world’s top car, design and lifestyle writers.
 I really love his turn of phrase.”

-His journalistic heroes are Hunter S Thompson, Chuck Klosterman and AA Gill.
+His journalistic heroes are Hunter S Thompson and AA Gill.
 After a stint working in the USA, Adam moved to Paris and became staff writer on The Red Bulletin F1 magazine.
 Here he developed friendships throughout the pitlane, including with drivers such as Lewis Hamilton (pictured above).
 Adam has been the F1 correspondent for Metro since 2006 and has attended around 150 grands prix.

 In recent years he has branched into car, travel and ‘luxury gonzo’ journalism, earning regular commissions from some of the most prestigious and widely-read magazines and newspapers in the UK and beyond.
 He’s also been responsible for launching half a dozen magazines and has authored several books.

-As a visual director, Adam’s career highlights include coordinating a 34-page cover shoot for Vogue, reimagining Michelangelo Antonioni’s Blow-Up with Rolls-Royce, and producing a documentary about a record-breaking round-the-world private jet flight on which he embarked.
+As a visual director, Adam’s career highlights include coordinating a 34-page cover shoot for Vogue, reimagining Michelangelo Antonioni’s Blow-Up with Rolls-Royce, scripting a major social video project with Lewis Hamilton for Tommy Hilfiger, and producing a documentary about a record-breaking round-the-world private jet flight on which he embarked.